robolab-pavia/slr-kit/slrkit_projects.md

 This directory contains all the configuration files used by the project.
 The configuration files must be TOML v.
 1.0.0 files.
 Information about each file can be found in the documentation of each `slrkit` subcommand.
+Each relative path included in the configuration files are considered to be relative to the project root directory.
 The configuration directory contains also a `log` directory that contains all the log files produced during the project.
 All the scripts that write a log use the `slr-kit.log` log file saved in the log directory.